VICTORIA-OKESIPE/ChatGPT-Fine-Tuning-Model-Retraining-using-custom-data/README.md

 # Openai Exploration for Image Generation and Audio Trascriptions (Speech to Text)
-The ChatGPT project involves exploring the GPT-3.5 architecture for image generation and transcriptions (Speech to Text).
+The Openai task involves exploring the GPT-3.5 architecture for image generation and audio transcriptions (Speech to Text).

 ## Aims
 - The aim is to see if the architecture can generate high-quality images based on given text prompts - Further exploration & research required here.